Choreography & Dance

 Performance:

 Masters of Fine Arts thesis concert performance.
-The performers follow their intuition and respond to one another, flowing between following and inhibiting their own movement impulses while “shadowing” each other.
+The performers follow their intuition and respond to one another, shifting between following and inhibiting their own movement impulses while “shadowing” each other.
 The performance served as a laboratory for relating with skittishness, avoidance, vulnerability and self-doubt.
-My thesis explored questions around the making of self and how our relationships inform who we are and how we move through the world.
+My thesis explored questions around how our relationships inform who we are and how we move through the world.